 I think what most people fear when starting a strength training program is that they don't want to be one of those people lifting what equals their body weight on a bar off the floor- and that's okay!

-I am personally one of those people but you don’t have to be!
-Instead, what you do need to focus on is using external resistance that chall9enges you.
+I am personally one of those people but you don't have to be.
+Instead, what you need to focus on is using external resistance that challenges you.